iiAzui/BipoleIVplus/Cutscenes/Converter/syntaxguide.md

 set the cutscene background color to this color.

 /battle {battleName}
-After the current dialogue line, AkA the moment the next = or == is reached, start a battle.
-Is important that the current line index in the file is saved somewhere!
-When a battle is completed in the original game it does not call some kind of cutscene start function; rather, control is given back to the cutscene file and the cutscene function is called to resume the cutscene loop at the current index.
-SO store the current cutscene and index in the cutscene somewhere in memory.
+Set the battle that will be started next.
+Store this info somewhere. /startbattlenextinput, /placeenemyunits and /startbattlenow may use this stored value.
 example: /battle Chapter1

+/startbattlenextinput
+Set some sort of flag to let this interpreter know that on the next space input, instead of moving to the next line, start a battle: place player units, place enemy units, and so on.
+When that battle is finished, THEN go back to the cutscene and continue from where the cutscene left off.

 /startchapter {chapter name}
 THIS is what will swap to a new cutscene file.
 Remove any current branches, change cutscene to the one specified, and start interpreting at the top of that cutscene file at index 0.